timkay/csvuploader/README.md

 The configuration file is named `settings.yaml` uses YAML format.
 (YAML is simple and easy to maintain.)
 The configuration file format is obvious, so no additional description is provided here.

-The configuration file contanis a provider named `default` which serves two purposes:
+The configuration file contains a provider named `default` which serves two purposes:

 1. specifies the columns (and their ordering) that are required, and
 2. will be used when the supplied provider field does not exist in the configuration file.